 Southampton, New York

-The 18th hole at Shinnecock Hills Golf Club is widely considered to be one of the toughest finishing holes in all of golf.
+The 18th hole at Shinnecock Hills Golf Club is widely considered one of the toughest finishing holes in all of golf.
 This uphill par 4 measures a whopping 485 yards from the championship tees and requires two well-struck shots to reach the green.
 The fairway is narrow and sloping making it difficult to find the short grass off the tee.
-The green is elevated and guarded by three bunkers, which adds to the challenge of hitting an accurate approach shot.
+And the green is elevated and guarded by three bunkers, leaving little room for error.

 10. Valhalla Golf Club